tacoinfra/remote-signer/README.md

             self.db.update_db(sig_type, level, round)
 ```

-In the above example, we refer to "interesting DB logic which achieves
-the same result".
-This could be an atomic test and set operation if
-your datastore supports it.

 ### DDBChainRatchet

 This ChainRatchet uses Amazon AWS' DynamoDB as a backend to store the
 current level and round.
 To configure it, you need to set two config
 variables: `aws_region` and `ddb_table`.  `ddb_table` is name of the table
 within DynamoDB that your ratchet is stored.
-These are documented above.

 ### MockChainRatchet

 This ChainRatchet stores the current level and round in memory and is
 used in testing because the level and round are not persistent between
 invocations.
+The above argument for deprecating the MockSigner does not
+apply here as we still have a need to make a mockery of a ChainRatchet
+in our testing.

 ## Security Notes